-Applicant shall maintain a license to practice medicine and be actively engaged in diagnosis, treatment and rehabilitation of patients with neoplasms and other diseases of the head and neck and the prevention of neoplasms and other diseases of the head and neck.
+An applicant shall maintain a license to practice medicine and be actively engaged in diagnosis, treatment, and rehabilitation of patients with neoplasms and other diseases of the head and neck and the prevention of neoplasms and other diseases of the head and neck.
 A significant portion of practice shall be concerned with managing patients with neoplasms and other diseases of the head and neck.

-Surgical Applicants must be Diplomats of a particular specialty board, or have credentials that are equivalent to those issued by member boards of the American Board of Medical Specialties, the American Board of Otolaryngology, Plastic Surgery, or Surgery or OTHER EQUIVALENT CERTIFICATION BOARD.
+Surgical Applicants must be Diplomats of a particular specialty board or have credentials that are equivalent to those issued by member boards of the American Board of Medical Specialties, the American Board of Otolaryngology, Plastic Surgery, or Surgery or OTHER EQUIVALENT CERTIFICATION BOARD.
 Additionally, all applicants must be at least one of the following Fellows of the American College of Surgeons (FACS), Fellows in the Royal College of Surgeons (FRCS).
 Application with ACS can be filed concurrently; however, for Active member status, ACS membership must be achieved by the time of induction.
-If there will be more than a year’s delay due to ACS, applicant can apply as a Candidate member if appropriately qualified (recent or current trainee).
+If there will be more than a year’s delay due to ACS, an applicant can apply as a Candidate member if appropriately qualified (recent or current trainee).
 Board certified oncologists may also become Active Fellows.
 A significant portion of practice shall be concerned with managing patients with neoplasms and other diseases of the head and neck.

-Applicant for Active Fellowship shall provide documentation that he or she has received adequate training in the management of patients with head and neck tumors and that a significant portion of current activity is devoted to the care of such patients.
-Such documentation will include a description of experience during residency and/or fellowship training, a summary of subsequent post training experience, and a listing of at least 35 patients with head and neck tumors managed during preceding year.
+An applicant for Active Fellowship shall provide documentation that he or she has received adequate training in the management of patients with head and neck tumors and that a significant portion of the current activity is devoted to the care of such patients.
+Such documentation will include a description of experience during residency and/or fellowship training, a summary of subsequent post-training experience, and a listing of at least 35 patients with head and neck tumors managed during the preceding year.